wgachugu/Project3-NationalTreasure/README.md

 Overall, the National Parks project is an ideal tool for nature enthusiasts, hikers, and anyone looking to explore and learn more about the national parks of the United States and territories.

+# Getting Started

+* PyMongo

+To run the application, you will need to install the following dependencies:

+* Flask